 Submissions are reviewed during regular business hours (Monday through Friday, 8:30 a.m.–5:00 p.m., when the College is in session) and will be responded to within one business day.

-Eduardo Pazos-Palma, director of the Rachel Lord Center for Spiritual Residential Life and assistant dean of student affairs for inclusion and diversity and director of multicultural student life
+Eduardo Pazos Palma, assistant dean of student affairs for inclusion and diversity and director of multicultural student life

 Dharni Vasudevan, Druckenmiller Professor of Chemistry and Environmental Studies and associate dean for faculty development and inclusion

 Whitney Hogan, associate dean for student affairs and director of residential life

 Silvia Lorrain, associate director of student activities

 Tom Ancona, associate director of the McKeen Center

 Friendship and colleague disagreements